wiz0u/WTelegramClient/EXAMPLES.md

 <a name="updates"></a>
 ## Monitor all Telegram events happening for the user

-This is done through the `client.OnUpdate` callback event.
+This is done through the `client.OnUpdates` callback event.
 Your event handler implementation can either return `Task.CompletedTask` or be an `async Task` method.

 See [Examples/Program_ListenUpdates.cs](https://github.com/wiz0u/WTelegramClient/blob/master/Examples/Program_ListenUpdates.cs?ts=4#L23).